wavefrontHQ/docs/pages/doc/wavefront_monitoring_metric_quality.md

 ---

-Typically, quick bursts of high cardinality metrics would be cause for an investigation.
-Using metric names, source names, or point tags to store high-cardinality data, such as timestamps, web session IDs, login IDs, and so on, can eventually cause performance issues when querying your data.

-## How to Install and Customize the Operations for Applications Usage Alerts

 During ingestion, Operations for Applications assigns an ID to each newly added metric name, span name, source name, and key-value pair of a point tag or span tag.
 A new ID generally indicates that a new time series has been introduced.
 The Operations for Applications Usage integration includes a list of predefined alerts that can help you monitor the new metrics being sent.
 These metrics might include metrics with potentially problematic data quality.

+Typically, quick bursts of high cardinality metrics would be cause for an investigation.
+Using metric names, source names, or point tags to store high-cardinality data, such as timestamps, web session IDs, login IDs, and so on, can eventually cause performance issues when querying your data.

+## How to Install and Customize the Operations for Applications Usage Alerts

+To use the predefined alerts, you must first install them, then clone them, and then edit the clones to add recipients.

 {% include note.html content="All users can view alerts.
 You must have the **Integrations** permission to install the system alerts." %}